Hidden Costs Of Accepting Credit Cards Online That Most People Don’t Know About

 - Non Qualified Rate – 3.49%

 If your store ever processes more than $20,000 per month, you are eligible for Interchange Plus.
-If so, you can then contact them directly to a get a different listing of plans that are much more favorable than the tiered rate.
+But otherwise, you are placed in a tiered structure where you’ll rarely see 2.15%.

 Also, different credit card processors may offer Interchange Plus without any minimums but the markup rate will tend to be higher.
 It’s up to you to do your own due diligence when evaluating the different rates.
 But at least now you’ll know what questions to ask.
 Good luck!